kgibson922-dev/hs-solution-architect-tech-assignment-main-test/README.md

 ## F. Design Decisions
 Assumptions made include the fact that Breezy is collecting information on the hardware

-In terms of additional information that would be helpful from the  client:
+In terms of additional information that would be helpful from the  client, I'd like to be able to ask:

-What are the key questions you are looking to answer on the HubSpot side?
+- What are the key questions you are looking to answer on the HubSpot side?

-Do subscriptions last for a designated amount of time (have an end date) or do they run until cancelled.
+- Do subscriptions last for a designated amount of time (have an end date) or do they run until cancelled.
 This would also inform whether a renewal process would be relevant

-From a goal and business perspective, are we looking to have Breezy or HubSpot function as a source of truth?
+- From a goal and business perspective, are we looking to have Breezy or HubSpot function as a source of truth?
 This could help inform whether the integration is one direction or bi-directional.